BrunaRihl/FineShine-Jewellery/README.md

 - **Search Bar:** A search bar allows users to easily find specific products directly from the header.

-- **Quick Access Links:** On the right side of the header are quick access links, including "My Account," "Contact," and "Shopping Bag."
-The "Wishlist" link is visible only when the user is logged in.
+- **Quick Access Links:** Quick Access Links: On the right side of the header are quick access links, including "My Account," "Contact," and "Shopping Bag."
+The "Wishlist" link is visible but not clickable unless the user is logged in.

 - **Main Navigation:** Below the header, the main navigation allows users to choose products by categories such as "All Products," "Earrings," "Necklaces," among others.